logo

 School Administrator Salary and Job Outlook

-School administrators’ salaries vary by job title as well as the grade levels in which they work and their years of experience in an administrative role.
-Elementary, middle, and secondary school administrators earned a median salary of $101,320 and $158,770 at the 90th percentile.1 Postsecondary education administrators (in colleges and universities) earned a median salary of around $99,940 and $196,420 at the 90th percentile.2 The Bureau of Labor Statistics (BLS) projects job growth of 1% for elementary, middle, and high school principals through 2032 and job growth of 4% for postsecondary education administrators during the same time period.3,4
+School administrator salaries vary by job title as well as the grade levels in which they work and their years of experience in an administrative role.
+The Bureau of Labor Statistics (BLS) reports on elementary, middle, and secondary principals and postsecondary education administrators (in colleges and universities).
+The following table displays the employment level, salary, and outlook for both of these categories.

 Additional Resources